ThatXliner/Hologram/README.md

 ## Long Description

 Hologram is for photographers who want clarity and control—who shoot in full manual, wrestle with dynamic range, and compare in-camera JPEGs to flat RAWs with clinical curiosity.
-Built for those who reject the Apple Photos “let the algorithm do it” model (and also want easy access to their RAWs), Hologram provides a professional file-first view of your work.
+Built for those who want easy access to their RAWs "just on the filesystem", Hologram provides a professional file-first view of your work.

 Organize by folder, EXIF, camera, or custom rules.
 Compare your technique over time.
 Track when you nailed a shot manually versus let the camera decide.
 Pair JPEG previews with RAW originals and see how your vision evolved.